-Proposal Vote Required Broker Discretionary Voting Allowed 1.
-Election of Directors Plurality of the votes cast No 2.
-Advisory Vote to Approve Named Executive Officer Compensation Holders of a majority in voting power of the shares entitled to vote present in person or by proxy No 3.
-Advisory Vote to Approve the Frequency of Advisory Votes to Approve Named Executive Officer Compensation Holders of a majority in voting power of the shares entitled to vote present in person or by proxy No 4.
-Ratification of the Appointment of Independent Registered Public Accounting Firm Holders of a majority in voting power of the shares entitled to vote present in person or by proxy Yes
+Proposal Vote Required Broker Discretionary Voting Allowed Board of Directors Recommendation 1.
+Election of Directors Plurality of the votes cast No FOR each Director Nominee 2.
+Advisory Vote to Approve Named Executive Officer Compensation Holders of a majority in voting power of the shares entitled to vote present in person or by proxy No FOR 3.
+Ratification of the Appointment of Independent Registered Public Accounting Firm Holders of a majority in voting power of the shares entitled to vote present in person or by proxy Yes FOR